kubedb/docs/docs/guides/mongodb/volume-expansion/sharding.md

   Normal  Successful                   50s    KubeDB Ops-manager operator  Successfully Expanded Volume
 ```

-Now, we are going to verify from the `Statefulset`, and the `Persistent Volumes` whether the volume of the database has expanded to meet the desired state, Let's check,
+Now, we are going to verify from the `Petset`, and the `Persistent Volumes` whether the volume of the database has expanded to meet the desired state, Let's check,

 ```bash
 $ kubectl get sts -n demo mg-sharding-configsvr -o json | jq '.spec.volumeClaimTemplates[].spec.resources.requests.storage'